ShravanaHS/Agri-Brain-AI-Orchestrated-Rural-Grid-A-ORG-/README.md

 ---

 ## 👨‍🌾 The Problem: Why this matters
-Indian farmers (like my father) face three massive challenges:
+Indian farmers face three massive challenges:
 1.  **The "Kilometer Gap":** Farmers walk 5-10km daily just to toggle irrigation valves.
 2.  **Motor Burnouts:** If a pump runs dry, the motor burns out.
 This costs a farmer their entire month's profit.
 3.  **The Cloud Gap:** Most "Smart Agri" apps need 4G/Cloud.
 In our villages, the internet is a luxury, not a guarantee.